emmair/airdung/README.md

 that are customizable.
 Default values for the packets are summarized at the end of this document, for details on all fields refer to airdung.h.

 airdung2 is dependent on the wifi chipset and drivers used.
-Notes below outline 'best practices' to date.
+See notes in docs for best practices.